 Section 806.
-Use of Law School Name, Logo or Seal
+Use of Law School Name, Logo or Seal, Social Media

 The Law School's name, logo, or seal may not be used without prior written permission.
-Permission may only be granted by the Dean or the Dean of Students.
+Permission may only be granted by the Dean or Marketing Department.
+Use of the Law School's name or acronym in social media accounts handles/names infers acceptance that all content adheres to the Law Student's Oath of Professionalism and all content is subject to removal by the Dean, Student Affairs, or Marketing Department.